 - The student must sit out at least one complete academic year from the time of dismissal to be eligible for readmission.
 During this time, the student must engage in activities that will demonstrate an increased chance of success in the program.
-Such activities may include taking relevant coursework and working in a pharmacy-related setting. - The student will reapply to the program through PharmCAS.
-PCAT scores older than two years will not be accepted. - At the time of reapplication, the student must submit a written reflection statement (250-500 words) to the Associate Dean of Student Affairs describing activities after dismissal and/or the resolution of related issues, and how this will help the student to be successful in the program.
+Such activities may include taking relevant coursework and working in a pharmacy-related setting. - The student will reapply to the program through PharmCAS. - At the time of reapplication, the student must submit a written reflection statement (250-500 words) to the Associate Dean of Student Affairs describing activities after dismissal and/or the resolution of related issues, and how this will help the student to be successful in the program.
 This statement will be reviewed during the admission process.
 The student may also be asked to verbally address these activities with a representative body of the admissions committee and provide any additional information prior to the readmission decision.